zixaphir/Stable-Diffusion-Webui-Civitai-Helper/README.md

 ### Update Image Generation Information
 In the same place you can scan a model, you can also scan the model info and the extension will attempt to fill in any missing information from the images themselves.
 This is a very hit-or-miss process, but if you are trying to get the prompt from an image  the "preview image prompt" button and it fails to work, performing this scan may retrieve the information necessary to fix it.

+### Automatic Generated Image Metadata
+Automatically adds metadata to any image you generate using the data from `[model_name].civitai.info`.
+The metadata added closely matches images generated on Civitai's on-site generator.
+This will make the website automatically detect and link all resources used.
+With this feature added, this extension now supercedes the official Civitai extension which is no longer actively maintained.
+Just make sure you scan after downloading any new models.

+For the on-site detector to work correctly, you will need to disable the default added resource hashes.

+**Disable the following settings:**
+* Stable Diffusion -> Extra Networks -> Add Textual Inversion hashes to infotext
+* Stable Diffusion -> Extra Networks -> Add Lora hashes to infotext
+* User Interface -> Infotext -> Add model hash to infotext
+* User Interface -> Infotext -> Add VAE hash to infotext

+The above settings must be disabled so the Civitai site does not get confused with incorrect hashes.

 ## Model Card